discourse/discourse/README.md

 =====

 Using onebox is fairly simple!
-First make sure the library is required:
+First, make sure the library is required:

 ``` ruby
 require "onebox"